DudleyFox/factoroids/README.md

 \<enter\>, \<space\>, or `+` to fire a bullet.

 The `-`, `/`, and `+` controls work well with a number pad if your keyboard has that.

+# Proof of Concept

+This is currently in the proof of concept phase.
+If you want to try it out, clone the repo and load the `FactoroidAsShip.html` file from the `poc` folder in your favorite browser.
+That should give you an idea of how it will work.